Got 5 minutes spare? How to focus your mind and get more in control

 Think about how motivated and committed you are to your ‘wood’.

-4th Minute Go back to your tasks for the day (the trees) and question if they belong in your ‘wood’
+4th Minute Focus – Go back to your tasks for the day (the trees) and question if they belong in your ‘wood’

-5th Minute Finally, focus your attention on the positive things in your life
+5th Minute Focus – Pay attention to the positive things in your life

 Write down 3 good things that have happened to you today or 3 things that went well today; even better if they contributed to your ‘wood’